A Likelihood Approach to Incorporating Self-Report Data in HIV Recency Classification: Proposed Model

+For $P(Z=z\mid S=s,Y=y,\boldsymbol{X}=\boldsymbol{x})$, certain combinations of $S$ and $Y$ lead to definite test results with probability 1: $P(Z_i=1\mid S_i\leq 1,Y_i=0)=1$, $P(Z_i=0\mid S_i> 1,Y_i=1)=1$.
+That is, for people with long-term HIV infections ($Y=0$), if their previous HIV tests were taken within one year ($S\leq 1$), then the result must be positive ($Z=1$); for people with recent HIV infections, if their previous HIV tests were taken more than one year ago, then the result must be negative.
+For the remaining people, we assume that the earlier the test took place, the less likely it was to give a positive result with a log link model:

-where $\eta_{01}$ and $\eta_{11}$ are expected to take negative values.
-Here we could also include $\boldsymbol{X}_{i}$ as a predictor of $Z_i$.
-However, in our application, it is unlikely that the self-report test result $Z_i$ was affected by age, gender, ODn, logVL, or CD4 count, so we only included $S_{i}$.
+where $S$ is considered on a log scale because it is right skewed, $\eta_{0}<0$ and $\eta_{1}>0$ are nuisance parameters ensuring $p_{0 i}$ and $p_{1 i}$ are both decreasing functions of $S_i$.
+A discussion of other choices of link functions in Equation~(\ref{eq:p0i_p1i}) is included in Web Appendix A. Here we could also include $\boldsymbol{X}_{i}$ as a predictor of $Z_i$.
+However, in our application, it is unlikely that the self-report test result $Z_i$ was affected by age, gender, ODn, logVL, or CD4, so we only included $S_{i}$.

-Recall that subjects who did not report previous HIV testing time and results are excluded from our analysis.
 Upon observing $S$ and $Z$, we can show each subject's likelihood contribution:

 \textbf{\Romannum{1}.
 Subjects with the latest test within one year and negative test result ($S\leq 1,Z=0\implies Y=1$)}